stanley-fork/WFGY/TensionUniverse/BlackHole/Q084_long_term_memory_storage.md

 * `lambda_mem(m)` encodes the current convergence class of the memory subsystem, for example stable, adapting, or failing, within a fixed bounded range.
 * `kappa_mem` is a coupling constant that sets the overall scale of consistency_tension for Q084.

+All factors in this expression are effective observables or bounded coefficients.
+No underlying TU axiom, field equation, or deep generative rule is specified here.

 The detailed indexing sets for `i` and `j` are not needed at the effective layer.
-It is sufficient that each product is well defined and finite for all states in the regular domain.
+It is sufficient that each product is well defined and finite for all states in the regular domain defined below.

 ### 3.4 Invariants, admissible encodings, and constraints

-To prevent hidden parameter tuning, we restrict attention to an admissible encoding class `E_mem` with the following properties:
+To prevent hidden parameter tuning, we restrict attention to an admissible encoding class `E_mem` with the following properties.

 1. Finite reference library

    * A fixed finite library of baseline models is specified for:

-     * how retention should decay as a function of substrate turnover in the absence of special stabilizing mechanisms,
+     * How retention should decay as a function of substrate turnover in the absence of special stabilizing mechanisms.
-     * how interference should scale with plasticity load in a simple balanced plasticity model.
+     * How interference should scale with plasticity load in a simple balanced plasticity model.
    * Each library element defines baseline predictions for `R_mem` and interference behaviour.
 The library is fixed before any evaluation of specific experimental datasets.

-2. Fixed parameter ranges
+2. Fixed parameter ranges for mismatch weights

    * The weights `w_stab` and `w_interf` satisfy: